 Canadian citizens can travel to 173 countries without a visa and can hold other citizenships.

 The applicants must:

 (1).
-Purchase an existing business or establish a new business anywhere outside of Metropolitan Vancouver;
+Purchase an existing business or establish a new business anywhere in B.C.;

 (2).
 Employ at least 1 full time employee that is not a member of the owner's family;

 (3).
-Have three years of business or four years of senior management experience within the last 5 years;
+Have two years of business or senior management experience within the last 5 years;

 (4).
 Have minimum personal net assets of C$600,000;

 (5).
 Intend to invest a minimum of C$200,000 in (and acquire at least one-third equity ownership) of the business;

 (6).
 Use C$50,000 of the minimum purchase or investment towards expansion or renovation.